cusspvz/btsync.docker/README.md

 # btsync.docker
-sync service built for persist data on clusters
+A **32MB** docker image sync service built for persist data on clusters

 ## Motivation